The Most Dangerous Words in a Relationship (A Therapist Explains Why They Matter)

 A dog turned away facing the wall while a cat lays next to it, symbolizing emotional disconnection and miscommunication in relationships

-As a couples therapist, I’m not talking about obvious insults or yelling—those are clear red flags.
-What I want to focus on are the everyday words and phrases that subtly undermine trust, create emotional distance, and leave couples wondering: “Why do we keep missing each other?”
-Let’s take a closer look at some of these invisible communication traps.
+As a couples therapist, I’m not talking about obvious insults or yelling.
+Those are clear warning signs.
+What I want to focus on are the everyday communication habits that slowly erode connection, leaving couples wondering:

 When “I Understand” Doesn’t Land the Way You Think

-Instead of “I understand,” try:
+Instead of saying “I understand,” try:

 • “I believe you.”